Speech and Language Development Milestones & Warning Signs Parents Should Know

 By 12 Months:

-• Limited or absent use of gestures like waving or shaking head
+• Rarely uses gestures like waving or shaking head

-• Difficulty expressing needs or asking for help
+• Difficulty showing needs (e.g., reaching, pointing, or vocalizing for help)

 By 15 Months

-• Inability to understand and respond to simple words
+• Doesn’t respond to simple words like “no” or “bye-bye”

 • No spoken words yet

-• Difficulty pointing to objects or pictures when prompted
+• Doesn’t point to objects or pictures when asked

-• Limited engagement in sharing attention with others
+• Limited interest in sharing attention with others

 By 18 Months